Ajanth/Custom-Product-Filter-Using-Javascript---Html---css/README.md

 # Custom-Product-Filter-Using-Javascript---Html---css

-Reusable product catalog theme for price/attributes filter.
+Customizable product catalog theme with price/attributes filter.

 Use the source and extend it to suite your needs.